mtmorgan/HCAmtxzip/README.md

 ## Installation

-To install this package and it's dependencies, use BiocManager
+To install this package and its dependencies, use BiocManager

 ```r